Eliminate “Uhhs” and “Umms” (Part Two)

 I began my media career as a small-town radio DJ.

-My program director was concerned that I uttered too many "uhhhs" and "umms" on the air.
-(Oddly, he was unconcerned with his playlist, which included Michael Bolton, Debbie Boone, and The Captain and Tennille.)
+My program director was concerned that I uttered too many “uhhhs” and “umms” on the air.
+(He was less concerned with his playlist, which included soft rock staples Debbie Boone and The Captain and Tennille, but that’s a story for another day.)

 Here’s how it works.
 Look around the room and find an object.
 Don’t think about it.
 Just find an object and shout it out (e.g. "printer!").